leossantiago/100-days-of-code/README.md

 **Thoughts:** Had to kinda of put automated testing aside for a little bit, but it feels like it's going to pay off in the long run.
 Trying to sharpen my knowledge in some basic things related to React and problem-solving.

 **Link to Work:** -

+---

+### Day 3: Saturday, August 15, 2020

+**Today's Progress:** Still working on the technical tests.
+Spent many hours dealing with hooks, Redux, CSS and API requests.
+Things are starting to take form, and I feel some improvements in developing parts of the application logically.

+**Thoughts:** It's nice to have learned some tricks with Redux.
+Still getting used with it, but it's awesome to understand what's going on.
+I've been trying my best to come up with a pretty and useful interface, but definitelly am going to need some UX classes.

+**Link to Work:** -